rbhumbla1/01-Challenge/README.md

   * Application's links all function correctly.
     * In index.html, added id to the section containing SEO description so that SEO link in navigation bar works
-    * Other 2 links were working already
+    * Other 2 links were working
+    * Changed the title to Horiseon

   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
     * Index.html: Changed <div> to <header>, <footer>, <nav> or <section> as required
-    * Indiex.html: added alternate text to all images *Style.css: Removed similar classes with one class to avoid repitition.
+    * Index.html: added alternate text to all images *Style.css: Removed similar classes with one class to avoid repitition.
 For example
         1. .services-display replaced search-engine-optimization, line-reputation-management, social-media-marketing
         2. Replaced benefit-lead, benefit-brand, benefit-cost with benefits-dislpay